dfm/extending-jax/README.md

 will actually return the sine and cosine of the eccentric anomaly, since that's what most high performance versions of this function would return and because the way XLA handles ops with multiple outputs is a little funky.

+## The cost/benefit analysis

+One important question to answer first is: "should I actually write a custom JAX extension?"
+If you're here, you've probably already thought about that, but I wanted to emphasize a few points to consider.

+1. **Performance**: The main reason why you might want to implement a custom op for JAX is performance.
+JAX's JIT compiler can get great performance in a broad range of applications, but for some of the problems I work on, finely-tuned C++ can be much faster.
+In my experience, iterative algorithms, other special functions, or code with complicated logic are all examples of places where a custom op might greatly improve performance.
+I'm not always good at doing this, but it's probably worth benchmarking performance of a version of your code implemented directly in high-level JAX against your custom op.

+2. **Autodiff**: One thing that is important to realize is that the extension that we write won't magically know how to propagate derivatives.
+Instead, we'll be required to provide a JAX interface for applying the chain rule to out op.
+In other words, if you're setting out to wrap that huge Fortran library that has been passed down through the generations, the payoff might not be as great as you hoped unless (a) the code already provides operations for propagating derivatives (in which case you JAX op probably won't support second and higher order differentiation), or (b) you can easily compute the differentiation rules using the algorithm that you already have (which is the case we have for our example application here).
+In my work, I try (sometimes unsuccessfully) to identify the minimum number and size of ops that I can get away with and then implement most of my models directly in JAX.
+In our demo application, for example, I could have chosen to make an XLA op generating a full radial velocity model, instead of just solving Kepler's equation, and that might (or might not) give better performance.
+But, the differentiation rules are _much_ simpler the way it is implemented.

 ## Summary of the relevant files